 The pin may appear in front of the same person multiple times.
 It has a similar chance to appear in front of a 1,000 unique visitors.
 Remember, you're building recognition here.
 That's all.

 This choice is for those of you interest in using Pinterest for the middle of your sales funnel.
+If you've used a marketing funnel template, you might find that this isn't necessary.
 Pinterest charges you for each engagement (CPE) of a given pin.
 Engagements include behaviors like repining or clicking.

 The goal is for those Pinners to recognize your stuff, and see it as a solution to their problem.
 The more they share those pins, the more they're telling the world that your stuff is their solution.

 Behavioral psychology tells us that each repin increases the likelihood they'll eventually buy your stuff.

 Marketers interested in driving traffic through the bottom of their funnel should focus here.
 In this option, Pinterest charges you for per click (CPC).
 Each time a Pinner clicks on your sponsored pin, they are redirected to your website, landing page, or any other page you specify.

 When Pinners are ready to head to the buying stage, they will click on your ad.
 Then they're off to your sales page.
 If you choose, you can just as easily send them to your Amazon, Itsy, or Shopify page.

 You can design your whole campaign to bypass a traditional landing page.
 The choice is up to you.

 Now, let's take a look at bidding and budgeting.
 All digital advertising requires you to bid on your ads.
 Your keywords, ad location, and type of marketing determine your competition.

 Lower competition means lower bids.
 The Pinterest platform bases your bids on your marketing purpose.
 That means CPC, CPE, and CPM models have different competition and different bidding strategies.